Frequently Asked Questions

 What is the "linear" interaction?

-The linear transformation is assigning a new weight and bias on to the incoming instances of the interaction in order to minimise the loss of the graph as a whole.
-This is done via backwards propagation as you would know it from neural networks - so there is no "local regression" taking place in the cell - rather it's a graph-wide optimisation.
+The linear transformation is assigning a new weight and bias on to the incoming instances of the interaction in order to minimise the loss of the model as a whole.
+This is done via backwards propagation as you would know it from neural networks - so there is no "local regression" taking place in the cell - rather it's a model-wide optimisation.

 When a categorical binary value is passed into a tanh, isn't that redundant?